-- ½ cup extra virgin olive oil
+- ⅓ cup extra virgin olive oil

-- ¼ teaspoon dried crushed chili
+- ½ teaspoon dried crushed chili

 - 1 teaspoon kosher salt

-- 2 teaspoons finely chopped garlic
+- 1 finely chopped garlic clove

-- ½ cup coarse fresh breadcrumbs
+- ¼ cup fresh breadcrumbs

 - 1 cup cooked fregola or pearl couscous

-- 1 cup arugula or salad greens
+- 1 cup arugula or baby salad greens

 - ½ cup picked Italian parsley leaves

-- Fresh grated Parmigiano Reggiano
+- Fresh grated Parmesan cheese

 - Adjust oven rack so that it’s 6 inches from your broiler’s heat source and preheat broiler.
-Place a large rimmed baking sheet on the rack for 5 minutes to get very hot.

 - Put the cauliflower in a large mixing bowl.
 Add the olive oil, chili and salt.
 Toss to coat well.